lsst-sitcom/sitcomtn-101/index.rst

 Data quality
 ============
-We have checked that the TMA was not moving during this test (Azimuth: -25.95 deg - Elevation: 89.95 deg) and that the mirror was raised (MTM1M3.logevent_detailedState == ACTIVEENGINEERING) with Hard Point in standby mode.
+We have checked that the TMA was not moving during this test (Azimuth: -25.95 deg - Elevation: 89.95 deg) and that the mirror was raised `MTM1M3.logevent_detailedState == ACTIVEENGINEERING ` with Hard Point in standby mode.

-We also checked that during the whole duration of the test, the Force Balance System was turned off.
+We also checked that the Force Balance System was turned off during the whole duration of the test.

 The next test was to check the VMS accelerometers sampling rate which is supposed to be 200 Hz.
 To do so, we compute the time difference (*delta t*) between consecutive samples.
 In the following plot (left), we see that while most of the samples are separated by ~0.005s (200 Hz), some samples are separated by ~0.00444s.
 If we plot *delta t* as a function of